 Another practical app is Insight Timer – to time your meditation sessions so you don’t over-run.
 Give this as a gift to yourself or ask a family member to help you download them.

-Keep these beautiful packs of cards in the kitchen to dip in and be inspired whenever you like.
+Keep these packs of cards in the kitchen to dip in and be inspired whenever you like.

 7. Himalayan Salt Lamp – read here about the benefits such as the fact that they are good for keeping the air fresh.
-I especially like their lovely source of homely light, particularly good in the winter months.
+I especially like their lovely source of cosy light, particularly good in the winter months.

-I can’t reiterate enough that none of them are necessary in order to become more mindful or to meditate.
+I can’t reiterate enough that no items are necessary in order to become more mindful or to meditate.
 But I hope you find among the list some enjoyable helpers as you give yourself time to relax and nurture your own personal peace!